Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Experimental Setup

 \subsubsection{\textbf{Code Summarization}}

 To evaluate the performance of the Code Summarization task, we employed a suite of evaluation metrics that capture both textual and semantic similarity between the generated summaries and human-written references.
-For textual similarity, we used widely adopted metrics in the literature that include \textbf{BLEU}, \textbf{METEOR}, and \textbf{ROUGE-L}~\cite{wei2020retrieve, sun2023automatic, ahmed2024automatic, sun2024source, sun2024extractive}.

-To assess semantic similarity between generated and human-written summaries, we employed \textbf{BERTScore}~\cite{zhang2020bertscoreevaluatingtextgeneration}, \textbf{SentenceBERT with Cosine Similarity (SBCS)}~\cite{reimers2019sentencebertsentenceembeddingsusing}, and \textbf{Universal Sentence Encoder with Cosine Similarity (USECS)}~\cite{cer2018universalsentenceencoder}.
-Additionally, recognizing that human-written summaries can often be incomplete or of varying quality, we used \textbf{SIDE}~\cite{mastropaolo2024evaluating}, a recently proposed metric that directly measures semantic alignment between code and generated summaries, independent of human-written references.
+For textual similarity, we used widely adopted metrics in the literature that include \textbf{BLEU}, \textbf{METEOR}, and \textbf{ROUGE-L}~\cite{imani2024context, ahmed2024automatic, sun2024source, sun2024extractive}.
+To assess semantic similarity between generated and human-written summaries, we used widely adopted metrics in the literature~\cite{sun2024source, virk2025calibration, mastropaolo2024evaluating, haque2022semantic}, including \textbf{BERTScore}~\cite{zhang2020bertscoreevaluatingtextgeneration}, \textbf{SentenceBERT with Cosine Similarity (SBCS)}~\cite{reimers2019sentencebertsentenceembeddingsusing}, and \textbf{Universal Sentence Encoder with Cosine Similarity (USECS)}~\cite{cer2018universalsentenceencoder}.
+In addition, recent studies have emphasized the limitations of evaluation metrics based on n-gram overlap (i.e., BLEU) for assessing the quality of LLM-generated summaries~\cite{ahmed2024automatic, sun2024source, mastropaolo2024evaluating}.
+These studies have shown that human-written summaries are often incomplete or vary in quality, hence, relying solely on textual similarity measures may limit the assessment of the semantic quality captured in the summary~\cite{ahmed2024automatic}.
+To address this, we use \textbf{SIDE}~\cite{mastropaolo2024evaluating}, a recently proposed metric that directly measures semantic alignment between code and generated summaries, used in recent studies to evaluate the quality of LLM-generated summaries independent of human-written references~\cite{sun2024source, afrin2025resource}.
+All similarity scores range 0–1, with 1 indicating perfect alignment.
+All scores are normalized to 100 scale for readability.